Kev-Park/neuroglancer-benchmark/docs/about.markdown

 ## Sub-Challenge 1: Navigation

 Sub-Challenge 1 is a navigational task: to **achieve the highest z-position for a given neuron**.
-Your agent, when initialized at an arbitrary z-position on a single neuron, should be able to navigate (via clicking, keyboard interactions, etc.) to the top z-position of the neuron.
+Your agent, when initialized at an arbitrary XYZ-position on a random neuron, should be able to navigate (via clicking, keyboard interactions, etc.) to the top z-position of the neuron.

 ## Evaluation Criteria
 - Rotational invariance